-Lectures and classes will only take up around 10 hours of your week, so you’ll be expected to do most of your reading and studying outside of class.
+LLB lectures and classes will only take up around 10 hours of your week, so you’ll be expected to do most of your reading and studying outside of class.

-Choosing a University for your LLB
+Choosing a University for Your LLB Qualification

 Choosing the right law University for your LLB qualification is vital for your future law career and aspirations.
 Factors to bear in mind while making the decision include location, size, syllabus content and accommodation options.

-Once you have weighed up your options, you will be in a good position to think about applying for the courses that are right for you.
+Once you have weighed up your options, you will be in a good position to think about applying for the law courses that are right for you.

 If you’re thinking about Oxbridge, you might want more specific information studying law at Oxbridge.